EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ```

 This imports most of the core "Config" datatypes and functions we need.
-We make a case class to hold our values:
+We make a case class to hold our configuration information:

 ```scala 3 mdoc:silent
 import zio.*